Partnerships and Professional Development

 With overcrowding and a view of very unsatisfactory conditions under which the teachers of science were being trained, the Principal, Mr Sharman proposed a new and larger building be constructed within close proximity to the University.
 The most suitable available site was the old Horse Market site in Story Street.
 This is where the school stands today.
 Over the years, the school has naturally evolved and it became the co-educational select entry school to compliment the select entry boys and girl’s schools in Victoria.
 The University High School was a year 9 to 12 co-educational select entry school for many years until 1971 where it became and remains today a local neighbourhood year 7 to 12 high school.

 The University High School continues to have a dynamic, forward thinking and progressive partnership with DEECD, The University of Melbourne and Bio 21 Institute.
-The Elizabeth Blackburn School of Sciences is another example of the cutting edge approach to teaching and learning that both The University High School and University Of Melbourne are committed to developing.
+Elizabeth Blackburn Sciences is another example of the cutting edge approach to teaching and learning that both The University High School and University Of Melbourne are committed to developing.

 This approach is directed at Victorian schools, teachers and students.
 It aims build on our growing science infrastructure in Victoria, and focus on four key areas: